iweld/SQL_Coding_Challenge/README.md

 * Add a numeric, auto-incrementing Primary Key to every table.
 * In the `countries` table, add the column `created_on` with the current date.
-* Create a one-to-one relationship with the countries table as the parent table.
+* Create a one-to-one and one-to-many relationship with the countries table as the parent table.

 <strong>2.
 List Regions and Country Count</strong>
 List all of the regions and the total number of countries in each region.
 Order by country count in descending order and capitalize the region name.